December 30, 2025

 A successful (Express-Entry aligned) nomination will, however, add 600 points to your CRS Score.
 And that would increase your chances of becoming a permanent resident in Canada.

-And if you are also not eligible to set up an Express Entry profile, the provincial nominee program is an alternative for you to immigrate to Canada.
+And if you are also not eligible to set up an Express Entry profile, the provincial nominee programs that are not aligned with Express Entry are options for you to immigrate to Canada.

 Additional Information on Provincial Nominee Programs for students